hapax/hapax.github.io/assets/simple-physics.md

 $$

 <span style="padding-left: 20px; display:block">
-You can assume the drop is falling fast enough that viscosity is irrelevant.
+You can assume the drop is falling fast enough that viscosity is irrelevant, but the density of the air is.
 </span>

 <span style="padding-left: 20px; display:block">